sitegeist/Sitegeist.Neos.BestPractices/README.md

 ## Contribution

-Please send us pull requests (if you want to suggest a concrete rule) or open issues in this repository if you have a suggestion but no clear wording yet.
+Please send us pull requests (if you want to suggest a concrete rule) or open issues if you have a suggestion but no clear wording yet.
+Make sure to look for duplicates before creating a new issue/pr.

 - Rules MUST uss englisch language
 - Rules MUST be short, precise and verifyable